Regulations (Standards - 29 CFR) - Table of Contents|

 At the request of either party, the action shall be tried by the court with a jury.

 A proceeding under paragraph (a) of this section shall be governed by the same legal burdens of proof specified in § 1985.109.
 The court shall have jurisdiction to grant all relief necessary to make the employee whole, including injunctive relief and compensatory damages, including:

 Reinstatement with the same seniority status that the employee would have had, but for the discharge or discrimination;

 The amount of back pay, with interest;

 Compensation for any special damages sustained as a result of the discharge or discrimination; and

 Litigation costs, expert witness fees, and reasonable attorney fees.

-Within seven days after filing a complaint in Federal court, a complainant must file with OSHA, the ALJ, or the ARB, depending on where the proceeding is pending, a copy of the file-stamped complaint.
-A copy of the complaint also must be served on the OSHA official who issued the findings and/or preliminary order, the Assistant Secretary, and the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor.
+Within seven days after filing a complaint in federal court, a complainant must file with OSHA, the ALJ, or the ARB, depending on where the proceeding is pending, a copy of the file-stamped complaint.
+In all cases, a copy of the complaint also must be served on the OSHA official who issued the findings and/or preliminary order, the Assistant Secretary, and the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor.